kms15/buildah_debian_container_from_scratch/README.md

 ## Motivation

+In a conversation earlier this week,
-A friend mentioned one of his hesitations about containers is that most examples seem to depend on downloading binary blobs from public repositories with minimal vetting of the binaries, leading to many possible security risks, both [theoretical](https://www.archive.ece.cmu.edu/~ganger/712.fall02/papers/p761-thompson.pdf) and
+[Eric Herman](https://github.com/ericherman) mentioned one of his hesitations about containers is that most examples seem to depend on downloading binary blobs from public repositories with minimal vetting of the binaries, leading to many possible security risks, both [theoretical](https://www.archive.ece.cmu.edu/~ganger/712.fall02/papers/p761-thompson.pdf) and
 [seen in the wild](https://blog.npmjs.org/post/185397814280/plot-to-steal-cryptocurrency-foiled-by-the-npm).